Mess dress uniform: Belgium

 The official name of the Belgian Armed Forces mess dress is "Tenue 1C" or "Spencer".
 It is worn only after 18:00 hours, at ceremonies in the presence of the King, a member of the royal family or a foreign head of state.
 It can also be worn when civilians are in white or black tie.

 It consists of a dark-blue jacket with two golden buttons linked by a chain closure, dark-blue trousers and a low-cut marcella waistcoat.
 The waistcoat is of the regimental or corps colour.
 Regimental colours also figure on the edge of the shoulder straps.
 This is matched by a white dress shirt and a black bow tie.
-The ranks are embroidered onto the peak lapels of the jacket, except for the Navy, where the rank curls are placed at the bottom of the sleeves.
+The ranks are embroidered onto the shoulder straps of the jacket, except for the Navy, where the rank curls are placed at the bottom of the sleeves.

 The spencer dress is allowed for all ranks.
 Generals and cavalry, horse artillery or logistical officers may wear spurs.

 Women wear similar dress, with a long dark blue skirt, and black lace instead of the bow tie.

 It is distinct from 1A Dress (Groot Galatenue/Grande Tenue de Gala) or 1B Dress (Galatenue/Tenue de Gala), which resembles the British Army N°1 Blue Dress.
 These orders are worn for weddings, military ceremonies and repas de corps.

 An oversea version with a white jacket is available to Navy personnel (Tenue 5H1).